-Alderson, a Democrat, was the representative for West Virginia's 3rd congressional district from 1893 to 1895.
+Alderson was the representative for West Virginia’s 3rd congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Alderson missed 654 of 1,264 roll call votes, which is 51.7%.
 This is worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 |Dec 1889-Feb 1890||80||57||71.2%||94th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information